The Most Bike-Friendly City in Every Single State

 Michigan: Grand Rapids

-The abandoned railways of the city created a great opportunity for the construction of bike paths linking various areas of downtown Minneapolis together, and since the 1990’s has transformed them into a network for cycling residents and visitors.
+The abandoned railways of the city created a great opportunity for the construction of bike paths linking various areas of downtown Minneapolis together, and since the 1990s has transformed them into a network for cycling residents and visitors.
 The first of these to be constructed was the Cedar Lake Regional Trail, 4.5 miles of paved path that rides through parks and alongside lakes, with the skyline of Minneapolis in the background.
-In addition, Minneapolis installed Nice Ride, a rideshare system that according to bicycling.com offers more bikes per resident than any other major city in the U.S. Visiting in the winter?
+In addition, Minneapolis installed Nice Ride, a rideshare system that according to bicycling.com offers more bikes per resident than any other major city in the United States.
+Visiting in the winter?
 No problem for Minnesotans!
 The Midtown Greenway, which connects trails along the Mississippi River to the western suburbs of Minneapolis, is snow plowed.
-Being cycling-friendly is only one reason Minneapolis was named America’s Fittest City in 2017.

 Biloxi and the coastline are dotted with bike paths that run along the water, providing stunning views of the Mississippi Sound and the wildlife that calls it home.
 The Gulf Coast Bicycle Club hosts competitive and social cycling events throughout the year in Biloxi, including their monthly Circle the Bay ride which concludes at Biloxi’s Tato Nut donut shop.